 CLL 483 Special Field Research Project (2).
-Required Prerequisite: CLL 383.
+Required Prerequisite: CLL 383 (Courses may not be taken concurrently.).
 This course is designed to support students in their efforts to complete quality research projects in their prospective field.
 Students will select a topic, design studies, select appropriate permission, conduct projects, analyze results and prepare written reports.
 Students will also be required to present their findings to their fellow students.
 Extra credit will be given to students that present their research findings at professional conferences.
 Students will also be highly encouraged to submit their findings in article format to professional journals for possible publication.

-COLLEGE OF HEALTH SCIENCES

-"A CEPH Accredited School of Public Health"
+COLLEGE OF HEALTH SCIENCES "A CEPH Accredited School of Public Health"

+Dr. Russell Bennett

+Interim Dean

-Dr. Girmay Berhie Dean Jackson Medical Mall, Suite 301 350 West Woodrow Wilson Avenue Jackson, MS 39213 girmay.berhie@jsums.edu 601-979-6387
+Jackson Medical Mall, Suite 301

+350 West Woodrow Wilson Avenue

+Jackson, MS 39213

+girmay.berhie@jsums.edu

+601-979-6387